GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77magref.rst

     ftp://ftp.ngdc.noaa.gov/STP/GEOMAGNETIC_DATA/INDICES/EST_IST/.
 But since
     this site is now also outdated, we now get the DST indices from http://wdc.kugi.kyoto-u.ac.jp/dstae/index.html However, for the most recent
-    dates those indices are "Quick Look" (the best are the "Definitive" type)
+    dates those indices are "Quick Look" (the best are the "Definitive" type).
+    Because the *F10.7* from the MONTHPLT.ABS file mentioned above are apparently no being updated, we found another place where they are, which is: ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/
+    solar-radio/noontime-flux/penticton/penticton_absolute/listings/
+    listing_drao_noontime-flux-absolute_monthly.txt

 **-A**\ [**+a**\ *alt*\ **+t**\ *date*\ **+y**]
     Adjusts how the input record is interpreted.
 Append **+a** to set a